 Houston, TX 77090

 The familiar saying “everything is bigger in Texas” is altogether appropriate for the Texas-sized North Houston Skate Park.
-Featuring 78,000 square feet of skate surface, this competition-scale park is easily the largest skatepark in America and on the largest on the entire North American continent.
-Located about 15 miles north downtown Houston, it has a 12-foot vertical ramp and prominent bowl shaped like Texas.
+Featuring 78,000 square feet of skate surface, this competition-scale park was the largest skatepark in America until last year.
+That’s when Lauridsen Skatepark in Des Moines Iowa opened with 88,000 square feet.
+Nevertheless, North Houston’s skate park is worth your visit.
+After all, it has an incredible 12-foot vertical ramp and has a bowl shaped like the State of Texas.
+What’s more are backyard-style pools, a full pipe and a whole lot more.
+If you come, it’s located about 15 miles from the center of downtown Houston.

 Related: Best Surfing Towns In The US